carlobortolan/SideNote/README.md

 Whether you're at home, in transit, or on a corporate jet, SideNote is always within reach.
 With support for smartphones, tablets, web-browsers, you can let the world of cinema unfold in the palm of your hand.

-SideNote is your gateway to the ultimate power play in the attention economy.
-Step into the realm where trailers reign supreme, and anticipation becomes the currency of success.
-Prepare for a future where SideNote dominates the attention market, fueling your addiction and leaving you hungry for the next adrenaline rush.
-Welcome to SideNote, where we take control of your attention, and the world is at our fingertips.
-Greed is good, my friend, and SideNote is here to prove it.

 ## FEATURES

 > **NOTE**: _Some of these features have not been implemented yet._